dfrein/volcasample/readme.markdown

 ## 2. what's inside the SDK?
 **syro :** syro itself.
 It generates syrostream from syrodata.
-**example :** examples using syro that creates a syro wav file from an audio sample
+**example :** examples using syro that creates a syro wav file from an audio sample.
 **project :** contains the project files to build the examples.
 there is a visual studio 2010 project file and Makefile for gcc or clang.
 **pattern :** definitions for pattern data structure and functions to initialize pattern data.